Discourses on Europe / Honors program

 only with difficulty that ‘the circuits of national discourse join

 together.
-Anno 2012 Europe has to reinvent itself; it has to re-imagine
+In AD 2012, Europe has to reinvent itself; it has to re-imagine

 its narrative as one that continues to incorporate the messages of